 Answered By: Kathryn Park

-• Create an in-text citation within the sentence or bullet point on your slide.
+• Add our in-text citation within the sentence or bullet point on your slide.

 • Your Works Cited page can be on your last slide.